 The Indian/regional language paper, officially called Paper ‘A’ is the first paper in the UPSC civil services mains exam.
 Although only qualifying in nature, candidates are advised not to ignore its preparation as failure to score the minimum required marks will lead to their failure to clear the mains implying the loss of a precious attempt.
 The UPSC allows candidates to choose from a list of 22 modern Indian languages given in the 8th schedule of the Indian Constitution.
 Read on to know the statistics regarding the number of candidates for each language in the UPSC mains exam.

-The most popular language taken by candidates is Hindi, one of the official languages of India.
-On an average about 65% of the candidates choose Hindi for Paper ‘A’, and the rest 35% take up any one of the remaining languages.
-The list of languages candidates can choose from for the compulsory regional language paper is given below:
+The most popular language taken by candidates in Paper-A (UPSC language paper) is Hindi — One of the official languages of India.
+On an average about 65% of the candidates choose Hindi for Paper-A, and the rest 35% take up any one of the remaining languages.

 |Bodo||Dogri||Sindhi (Devanagari/Arabic script)||Santhali (Devanagari/Olchiki script)|